-- 1. Number and extent of rills: Rills are not expected on this site. - 2.
-Presence of water flow patterns: Water flow patterns are not visible on this site. - 3.
-Number and height of erosional pedestals or terracettes: Neither pedestals nor terracettes are expected.
+1. Number and extent of rills: Rills are not expected on this site.
+2. Presence of water flow patterns: Water flow patterns are not visible.

+3. Number and height of erosional pedestals or terracettes: Neither pedestals nor terracettes are expected on this site.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is less than 5%.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 5% or less.
 Bare ground patches should be small (less than 2 inches in diameter) and not connected.
-Animal activity (burrows and ant mounds) may occasionally result in isolated bare patches of up to 24 inches in diameter. - 5.
-Number of gullies and erosion associated with gullies: Active gullies are not expected on this site.
-If present, gully channel(s) are fully vegetated with no active erosion visible. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site. - 7.
-Amount of litter movement (describe size and distance expected to travel): Plant litter movement is not expected on this site. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Stability class averages 6. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color, and structure of A-horizon. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunch grasses are dominant and are well distributed across the site.
-Mid- and short-rhizomatous grasses are subdominant. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layers occur naturally on this site.
+Animal activity (burrows and ant mounds) occasionally results in isolated bare patches of up to 24 inches in diameter.
+5. Number of gullies and erosion associated with gullies: Active gullies are not present under normal precipitation regime.
+If present, existing gullies are fully vegetated with no active erosion visible.
+6. Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site.
+7. Amount of litter movement (describe size and distance expected to travel): Litter movement is not expected when slopes are less than 15%.
+When slopes exceed 15%, slight movement (less than 12 inches) of fine/small class litter may be visible.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class averages 6.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color, and structure of A-horizon.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunch grasses are dominant and well distributed across the site.
+Forbs and mid- and short-statured rhizomatous grasses are subdominant.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layers occur naturally on this site.